distantmagic/resonance/docs/pages/index.md

                 </h2>
                 <div class="homepage__example__description">
                     <p>
                         Writing HTTP controllers is similar to how it's done in the synchronous code.
                     </p>
                     <p>
-                        Controllers have a new exciting features that take advantage of the asynchronous environment, but you can add them where they bring value.
+                        Controllers have new exciting features that take advantage of the asynchronous environment.
                     </p>
                     <a
                         class="homepage__cta homepage__cta--example"